jonelo/totp-secrets-adapter/README.md

 - reads exported TOTP secrets
 - stores those TOTP secrets secretly by calling the interface of a target authenticator
+- saves time, is less error-prone and more secure, as no manual copying/pasting of secrets is required

 Supported TOTP secrets exctractors and supported authenticators are listed in section Software.